 Cut language explaining what moments mean.
 Show the ritual; let readers discover mercy.

 One metaphor maximum.
-Prefer literal witness over symbolic decoration.
+Prefer literal witness.

-End on irreplaceable concrete image, never moral lessons.
+End on concrete image, never moral lessons.

 Each poem reduces 20-70% during editing.
 What survives is only what I actually witnessed—names, places, brands, colors, exact words spoken, specific sounds.